 Junction between thoracic and lumbar

-As a result of this change in shape at the top and bottom of this vertebrae, this area is sometimes referred to as the lumbo-dorsal hinge.
+As a result of this change in shape at the top and bottom of these vertebrae, this area is sometimes referred to as the lumbo-dorsal hinge.
 Because of the change in shape, there is a potential increase in forces coming from above or below it.
 This could also take the form of a reduction in the transmission of forces, which have nowhere else to go.
 The amount of increase in force through this area depends on the type of movement and the intensity or depth of that movement.
 All of this together makes this area more vulnerable, although it would typically show up muscularly as a result of these structural considerations.

 Shape of the lower back and its function

 As I mentioned above, the shape of the lumbar vertebrae themselves can sometimes lead to problems.
 We both have and want curves in the lumbar spine.
-Also, as I mentioned, the top of the sacrum is typically angled down close to 45 degrees.
+Also, as I mentioned, the top of the sacrum typically angles down close to 45 degrees.
 Sometimes it’s more than that and sometimes less.
 What this means is that L5 and L4 in particular, are in a sense (not literally), sliding off the top of the sacrum.
 The body recognizes the issue here and has additional ligaments that help hold those two vertebrae from falling forward.
-Above that you have L3, L2, and then obviously L1.
+Above that, you have L3, L2, and then obviously L1.
 L3 is the center of the curve in the lumbar region of the spine.

 This leads us to the next problem that often follows from that and occurs in the lower lumbar region: disc dysfunction.